Features

 Predefined styles support drawing edges as an arc or polyline.

-Furthermore, each style provides its own unique settings, like rounded corners or arc height.
+In addition, each style has its own unique settings, like rounded corners or arc height.

 View demo